eviltrout/agi-upscale/README.md

 This is a tool written in Ruby to upscale old Sierra AGI game backgrounds.

+### Installlation

+1. Check out the repo

+2. Make sure you have ImageMagick installed.

+3. Run `bundle install` to install dependencies

 ### Usage

 You need to supply it with a directory containing the DOS version of an AGI